xdelmo/meme-generator/README.md

 ### The challenge

-- Writes top and bottom texts on memes via React form
+- Write top and bottom texts on memes via React form
-- Gets a random meme image calling APIs
+- Get a random meme image calling APIs

 ### Screenshot